“II. AGAINST NONLOCALITY

 ..
 QBism makes sense of quantum mechanics by taking an unfamiliar perspective on scientific theories and the scientists who use them.
 QBist quantum mechanics is local because its entire purpose is to enable any single agent to organize her own degrees of belief about the contents of her own personal experience.
 No agent can move faster than light: the space-time trajectory of any agent is necessarily time- like.
 Her personal experience takes place along that trajectory.

 What Henson did was to point out that one can replace ‘Quantum theory” or “quantum mechanics” in the above Qbism argument with a hypothetical nonlocal theory called “NL Theory” or “NL mechanics.”
 That is, NL is an explicitly nonlocal theory that allows violations of relativity such as controllable superluminal signaling (although it prohibits observers themselves from moving faster than light).
-This gives the following (with the replacement highlighted in red):
+This substitution yields the following set of claims (with the replacement highlighted in red):

 “There is no nonlocality in NL theory; there are only some nonlocal interpretations of NL mechanics. ….